alexanderbryanw/data-analysis-2/README.md

 - Clustering
 - Decision Tree

 P.S.
-All details are in the jorunal and comments in .Rmd file
+All details are in the journal and comments in .Rmd file